2012 Toyota Premio Review

 The driving conditions in Kenya are significantly different from those in Japan and Europe.
 Reliability reviews done for those markets largely do not apply to the Kenyan market.
 There are differences in roads, fuel, climate, spares, and technical expertise.
 To give you accurate and reliable local insights, we interview experts such as mechanics and car dealers, who have in-depth knowledge of the Kenyan market.
 We also test the cars ourselves.
 Our aim is to give you the right information to enable you make an informed decision when buying a car.

-Comparable Cars: Toyota Allion, BMW 318i, Subaru Legacy Saloon, Mercedes Benz C180
+Toyota Premio Competitors: Toyota Allion, BMW 318i, Subaru Legacy, Mercedes Benz C180

 Cost of Ownership